 I also decided not to take diamox (medicine for altitude sickness) with me, since it can’t be prescribed for children.
 If my kid couldn’t take these medicines, so shouldn’t I.

 Sign up to get to know inspiring women like Rashmi, who has led trips time and again to Ladakh.
 Interests: she loves cooking, reading about new places and of course, going to the mountains.

 Chapter 2 : Soldiers, Mountain Passes and Lakes

 Two days went by and we felt at home in this mountainous land, except for one small instance where Aarna felt uneasy near the Khardung La (world’s highest motorable pass).
 Luckily, there were free medical camps everywhere in Ladakh and she was okay after taking some medicines.

 The next day, we journeyed to Pangong Tso.
 The landscapes changed every 5 kms or so.
 We saw brown mountains.
 And suddenly, there were purple ones.
 Grey.
 Green.
 Aarna was gazing at it all, eyes wide with wonder.
 And so was I.

-We met some army men along the way who were very kind and offered us chocolates and tea for warmth (it was freezing outside).
-Aarna was quiet and felt a little shy(she usually is, when she meets someone for the first time).
+We met some army men along the way as we neared Chang La pass, the second highest motorable pass in India.
+Aarna was very quiet and felt a little shy(she usually is, when she meets someone for the first time).

 5 hours later…

-The lake does that to anyone who goes there- it make you feel cheerful !
+The lake does that to everyone who goes there- it makes you feel cheerful !

 Chapter 3: The ‘Family-Friendly’ River